theupdateframework/taps/tap7.md

 # Motivation

-Adopters of the framework who have written implementations have tried testing for conformance by (1) verifying that metadata generated in some language X matches that of the reference implementation, and/or (2) reproducing the unit tests of the reference implementation in language X.  In the first case, only
+Adopters of TUF who have written an implementation have tried testing for conformance by (1) verifying that metadata generated in some language X matches that of the reference implementation, and/or (2) reproducing the unit tests of the reference implementation in language X.  In the first case, only